 Route Server Configuration

-CM-IX has two route servers connected to separate switches in the exchange fabric.
-The route servers do not forward any traffic.
+CM-IX has two route servers connected to separate switches in the exchange fabric for member routes.
+These route servers do not forward any traffic.
+The third route server is for Content Delivery Networks and does handle traffic forwarding.

 For members participating in multilateral peering, its recommended to peer with both route servers for redundancy.
 The default behavior of the route servers will announce all routes to all peers.